greasyguy420/gradpath/README.md

 ## Project Description

-gradpath is a course demand planning prototype that uses fake student records, degree requirements, prerequisites, and course offering data to estimate future course demand.
+gradpath is a course demand planning prototype that uses sample student records, degree requirements, prerequisites, and course offering data to estimate future course demand.

 The goal is to help show how many students may need selected theatre courses in future semesters and which students may need priority access to stay on track for graduation.